KosmX/jneedle/README.md

 _Help, it won't start!_

-There currently is a bug in the GUI version with Java 1.8, which won't let the program start.
-This is known and will be fixed.
+There currently is a bug with Java 1.8, which won't let the program start.
+This is known and will be fixed in the future.
-If you still want to use it, look at the [CLI mode](#cli-mode).

 ### CLI mode